Overview: Running workflows in Terra

 Overview: Running a workflow in a Terra workspace

-"Can compute" access to the workspace
+"Can compute" access to the workspace that contains the workflow

 You need permission to do any operations that have a Google Cloud cost (i.e., run workflows) in a workspace.
 You can do this if someone shares a workspace with you with "Can-Compute Writer" privileges.
 If you create or copy a workspace using your own Billing project, you own the workspace and can run workflows on it by default.